freeCodeCamp/freeCodeCamp/docs/style-guide-for-curriculum-challenges.md

 ## Writing instructions

-Challenges should be written with short, clear sentences, and use as little jargon as necessary.
-All jargon should be defined immediately in plain English.
+Sentences should be clear and concise with minimal jargon.
+If used, jargon should be immediately defined in plain English.

 Keep paragraphs short (around 1-4 sentences).
 People are more likely to read several short paragraphs over a wall of text.